Alaska

 \[\varepsilon_i(t) = b\varepsilon_i(t - 1) + \delta_i(t)\] \[\delta_i(t) \sim N(0 , \sigma)\]

-We will use fitAR_map() to estimate \(\beta_1\), which fits pixel-level AR(1) models to a map of pixels and estimates coefficients using restricted maximum likelihood (REML).
+We will use the function fitAR_map() to estimate \(\beta_1\), which fits pixel-level AR(1) models to a data frame of pixels and estimates coefficients using restricted maximum likelihood (REML).
 To do so, we must extract only our NDVI columns as the matrix Y. We’ll do this by matching all column names containing “ndvi” and slicing the data.frame:

 We also need a 2-column coordinate matrix coords: